canonical/juju-verify/docs/verifiers/ceph-mon.rst

   [FAIL] ceph-mon/1: Ceph cluster is unhealthy

-There are several possible reasons why the CEPH cluster is not healthy, but not all of them can be listed here.
+There are several possible reasons why the Ceph cluster is not healthy, but not all of them can be listed here.
 For more info visit `ceph-monitoring`_.

 To see details run juju-verify in debug mode.
-Bellow is an example of a log message that provide more information about why CEPH cluster is unhealthy.
+Bellow is an example of a log message that provide more information about why Ceph cluster is unhealthy.

 ::